Phil Garner: Baseball career

-Garner was originally drafted out of Tennessee by the Montreal Expos in the eighth round of the 1970 Major League Baseball draft, but did not sign.
+Garner was originally drafted out of Tennessee by the Montreal Expos in the eighth round of the 1970 MLB draft, but did not sign.
 Seven months later, he was the second overall pick by the Oakland Athletics in the secondary January 1971 draft.
 Garner was in the A's minor league system from 1971 to 1974, playing almost all of his games as a third baseman.

-In 1973, he played for the Tucson Toros of the Triple-A Pacific Coast League, with a .289 batting average, 14 home runs, 73 RBIs and 87 runs scored.
+In 1973, he played for the Tucson Toros of the Triple-A Pacific Coast League, with a .289 batting average, 14 home runs, 73 RBIs, and 87 runs scored.
 He came up to the A's for nine games at the end of the year, but was back at Tucson for the majority of the following year in 1974.
 He was even better at Tucson in 1974, batting .330, but again played sparsely when called up to the A's later in the year.
 The A's won two World Series in 1973 and 1974, but Garner was not on the World Series roster either year.
-Garner's problem was the A's had an All-Star third baseman in Sal Bando, and there was no place for Garner to play.
+Garner's problem was the A's had an All-Star third baseman in Sal Bando, so Garner had no place to play.